MediScribe/docjet-mobile/docs/templates/hard-bob-todo-template.md

 ---

 ## Cycle N: Final Polish, Documentation & Cleanup

+**Goal** [Clearly articulate the goal of this specific cycle.
+WHAT & WHY, especially any gotchas and things to watch out for.]

 **MANDATORY REPORTING RULE:** After *each sub-task* below and *before* ticking its checkbox, you **MUST** add a **Findings** note *and* a **Handover Brief**.
 No silent check-offs.
 Uncertainty will get you fucking fired.